eensander/cli-mandelbrot-set/README.md

 A cli-based mandelbrot set generator.
 The adventage of rendering fractals in cli is the lower resolution, which results in quicker rendering.
-When the desired coordinates are reached, the view can be exported to a high-resolution image.
+When the desired coordinates are found, the view can be exported to a high-resolution image.

 ## Screenshots